lwhiteley/grunt-pagespeed-report/README.md

 - If the warning is somehow less then the success value then the warning will be set to `10` less than the success value.
 - If `threshold.success` is `0` then no markers will be produced.
 - Passing a number as a threshold ill only set the success criteria.
 Please use the `object` if you wish to fine tune the threshold
-- It is recommended when to configure one task per website.
-This way you can do `grunt pagespeedReport:mysite` to have a more targeted result set.
+- It is recommended to configure one task per website/domain.
+This way you can do `grunt pagespeedReport:mysite` to have a more targeted resultset.

 ### Usage Examples
 TODO: